hdShang/arxiv-daily/docs/cs-RO/2025-11-18/papers/251200049v1-socially-aware-navigation-for-mobile-robots-a-survey-on-deep-reinfor.md

 ---
 layout: default
-title: Socially aware navigation for mobile robots: a survey on deep reinforcement learning approaches
+title: "Socially aware navigation for mobile robots: a survey on deep reinforcement learning approaches"
 ---

 # Socially aware navigation for mobile robots: a survey on deep reinforcement learning approaches